-In order to level the regulatory playing field when the state-owned firm is privatised one option would be to allow the regulator to step in, run the firm and dispose of the assets as the regulator saw fit, if the regulated entity failed to meet the conditions set out in its license.28 Of course, the regulator would not be required to run the regulated firm itself; it could appoint a trustee.
-A suitable model may be the Financial Regulator which recently appointed a trustee to run Quinn Insurance where there were concerns about the financial viability of the firm.
+In order to level the regulatory playing field when the state-owned firm is privatised one option would be to allow the regulator to step in, run the firm and dispose of the assets as the regulator saw fit, if the regulated entity failed to meet the conditions set out in its license.33 Of course, the regulator would not be required to run the regulated firm itself; it could appoint a trustee.
+One such model is that applied by the Irish financial regulator, which recently appointed a trustee to run Quinn Insurance where there were concerns about the financial viability of the firm.34 Another occurs with respect to resolution powers in the banking industry, where, for example, in the US "the federal authorities can remove the board and management of a failing commercial bank and keep it functioning while arriving at arrangements with the creditors" (Review Group on State Assets & Liabilities, 2011, p.
+11).
+A similar option is to put in place some form of Special Administration regime, whereby continuity of service may be better protected than it would be in standard bankruptcy proceedings.35